Why you should be talking to your infant: The science of baby talk, Part 1

 • Part 5: Baby talk in the languages of the world

-• Part 6: How much should you talk to your infant?
+• Part 6: How much should you talk to your child?

-• Part 7: What really matters when talking to your toddler
+• Part 7: What really matters when talking to your child

 Should you talk to your newborn?